 When buyers see red flags in intake, they discount projected growth.
 When they see green flags, they price in improvement potential.

-Benchmarks: What Top Performers Achieve
+What Do Top Performers Achieve?

 How does your practice compare to best-in-class operators?